szzhiyang/PerfectWindows/README.md

 ## After running PerfectWindows.bat as administrator :

 * Your working efficiency will boost dramatically.
-* Your Windows will rarely suffer from malware.
+* Your Windows will rarely suffer from malware thanks to the Conservative Mode.
 * Your PC will run longer on battery and run faster when plugged in.
 * Your Apps will never run unless you run them.
 * Your favorite web browser will start up as soon as you press F1 key.